Welfare reform: India

-India’s Banks Nationalised
+India's banks nationalized

-Indira Gandhi, who was both Prime Minister and Finance Minister in charge, agreed to nationalise 14 of the country's largest private banks on July 19, 1969.
-In 1955, with Imperial Bank having already been nationalised and renamed State Bank of India, this decision in 1969, effectively placed 80 percent of banking assets under state control.
+Indira Gandhi, who was both Prime Minister and Finance Minister in charge, agreed to nationalize 14 of the country's largest private banks on 19 July 1969.
+In 1955, with Imperial Bank having already been nationalized and renamed State Bank of India, this decision in 1969, effectively placed 80 percent of banking assets under state control.
 Nationalization of banks was defined as the "single most significant economic decision taken by any government since 1947" in the third volume of the Reserve Bank of India's history.
-The aim of nationalising banks was to align the banking sector with the Indian government's post-independence socialist goals.
-According to the RBI's records, the proposal to nationalise banks and insurance companies was first proposed in a report by the All India Congress Committee in 1948.
+The aim of nationalizing banks was to align the banking sector with the Indian government's post-independence socialist goals.
+According to the RBI's records, the proposal to nationalize banks and insurance companies was first proposed in a report by the All India Congress Committee in 1948.

 Nationalization of banks is perhaps the most significant systemic change in the financial sector in India's post-independence period.
-Bank nationalisation, according to the second volume of the Reserve Bank of India's official history, after 1947, was the single most critical economic policy decision made by any government.
+Bank nationalization, according to the second volume of the Reserve Bank of India's official history after 1947, was the single most critical economic policy decision made by any government.
 After 1967, banks were not lending to agriculture nor lending enough to industries making these sectors face heavy crisis.
 There has long been a perception that Indian banks are unwilling to lend money especially to agriculture sector.
 Furthermore, since private banks were controlled by large industrialists, they often ended up lending to themselves.
 The top bank directors have held directorships in a variety of other sectors, creating a conflict of interest.
 Aside from political and economic considerations, there were also banking considerations.
 Some included, examining the escalating economic crisis that afflicted the 1960s.
 Removing the few's monopoly in the banking sector.
 Ensuring adequate credit for agriculture, small businesses, and exports.
 Professionalizing the banking sector's management.
 Encouraging new business owners and enhancing and developing India's rural areas.
 This action resulted in a significant rise in bank deposits and investment and this transition had a long-term effect on the success of small-scale industries and agriculture.
 It has also resulted in increased bank penetration in rural India.